-Themed around Scottish places that have graced both the small and big screen, this seven day itinerary includes filming locations from many major films and TV shows, including Skyfall, Outlander, Braveheart and the new show-stopper Outlaw King, which stars Chris Pine.
+Themed around Scottish places that have graced both the small and big screens, this seven day itinerary includes filming locations from many major films and TV shows, including Skyfall, Outlander, Braveheart and the new show-stopper Outlaw King, which stars Chris Pine.
 It’s not just for film fans though, it’s also perfect if you’re looking to cover a lot of ground, see stunning views and visit lots of great attractions during your time in Scotland.

 2. Iconic sightseeing in the west of Scotland itinerary